chodges15/loki/docs/sources/api/_index.md

   Flag to control whether to flush any in-memory chunks the ingester holds.
 Defaults to `true`.
 * `delete_ring_tokens=<bool>`:
   Flag to control whether to delete the file that contains the ingester ring tokens of the instance if the `-ingester.token-file-path` is specified.
+* `terminate=<bool>`:
+  Flag to control whether to terminate the Loki process after service shutdown.
+Defaults to `true`.

-This handler, in contrast to the `/ingester/flush_shutdown` handler, terminates the Loki process.
+This handler, in contrast to the `/ingester/flush_shutdown` handler, terminates the Loki process by default.
+This behaviour can be changed by setting the `terminate` query parameter to `false`.

 In microservices mode, the `/ingester/shutdown` endpoint is exposed by the ingester.